 Optimism helps leaders to acknowledge the reality of situations, envision a better future, and work relentlessly towards it.

-On top of that, it is a quality that can be practiced and improved.
-Researches suggest that devoting a few minutes of the day to thinking positive thoughts about the future can significantly increase your optimism.
+On top of that, it is a quality that can be practiced and improved upon.
+Researchers suggest that devoting a few minutes of the day to thinking positive thoughts about the future can significantly increase your optimism.

 Along with a positive mindset, establishing healthy boundaries with negative people and a toxic environment is equally important for maintaining an optimistic outlook.

-Today teams and organizations have to constantly face rapid and often disruptive changes.
+Today teams and organizations have to face rapid and often disruptive changes constantly.
 The mettle of a leader is recognized under such circumstances.

 Instead of giving instructions, a leader is now being expected to serve as a guiding light.

 Sharing expertise, experience, and advice form a crucial component of leadership.
 A leader provides support and guidance to bring the best out of teams and help them move through obstacles.